tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/autocomplete.md

   api-key: [admin or query key]
 ```

- **When to use POST instead of GET**
+When called with GET, the length of the request URL cannot exceed 8 KB.
+This length is usually enough for most applications.
+However, some applications produce very large queries, specifically when OData filter expressions are used.
+For these applications, HTTP POST is a better choice because it allows larger filters than GET.

-With HTTP GET, the API call is limited to request URLs of length 8 KB.
-Some applications can produce large queries.
-For these applications, HTTP POST is a better choice.
-The request size limit for POST is approximately 16 MB.
+With POST, the number of clauses in a filter is the limiting factor, not the size of the raw filter string since the request size limit for POST is approximately 16 MB.
+Even though the POST request size limit is very large, filter expressions cannot be arbitrarily complex.
+For more information about filter complexity limitations, see [OData Expression Syntax for Azure Cognitive Search](https://docs.microsoft.com/azure/search/query-odata-filter-orderby-syntax).

 ## URI Parameters